lwandrebeck/RuSh/README.md

 ## Quick introduction

 RuSh aims to be (maybe one day) a POSIX Shell, Bash compatible (or close to) with candies.
 Source code is [GPL3](http://www.gnu.org/licenses/gpl-3.0.html).
-Please note that this is a personal project (read not funded), in order to learn Rust language (that does not mean feedback or patches are not welcome (Thanks [Guillaume](https://github.com/GuillaumeGomez) ) and [Mathieu](https://github.com/kali) :)).
+Please note that this is a personal project (read not funded), in order to learn Rust language (that does not mean feedback or patches are not welcome (Thanks [Guillaume](https://github.com/GuillaumeGomez) and [Mathieu](https://github.com/kali) :)).

 Right now, RuSh is definitely not useable.
 A couple little things have been done, but 99% (at _least_) have to be written.

-20180114: RuSh is (once again) stalled for a couple (more) months, due to moving to a new location.

 ## TODO:
 ### parser